patty111/minesweeper/README.md

 # Mine Sweeper
-A easy little game to practice c++
+An easy little game to practice c++